U.S. tries to ease confusion over Afghan plans

 The U.S. Ambassador in Kabul, Ryan Crocker, had been in contact with the Afghan government regarding Panetta's comments, State Department spokeswoman Victoria Nuland said.

-Panetta discussed transition plans with NATO defense ministers, including Germany's Thomas de Maiziere, who said he had "followed the debate of the last few hours with surprise."
+Panetta discussed transition plans with NATO defence ministers, including Germany's Thomas de Maiziere, who said he had "followed the debate of the last few hours with surprise."

 De Maiziere and NATO Secretary-General Anders Fogh Rasmussen said later there was no change in the NATO plan and British Defence Minister Philip Hammond said allies were "all actually in the same place".